-Prerequisite: CCSS 269 Coreq: EDUC 338 or EDUC 390 or EDUC 421 or EDUC 478
+Prerequisite: CCSS 269, department approval and 2.5 overall GPA Coreq: EDUC 338 or EDUC 430

-EDUC 341 Field Placement II ECHE/ ELEM 2 cr
+EDUC 341 Field Placement II ECHE/ELEM

 Requires that pre-service teachers will assume a broader variety of instructional responsibilities in an early childhood/elementary classroom.
 Students will be expected to be in a classroom for 48 hours.
 The on-campus component includes four seminar sessions.
 Students may be waived from hours in the school setting but not from seminars.